SoubhagyaSDas/Sudoku-io/README.md

 ### Documentation

-- **Class Diagrams:** The class diagrams for our project are available in the Wiki section of this repository.
+- **Class Diagram:** The class diagram for our project is available in the Wiki section of this repository.

-- **Storyboard:** You can find the storyboard illustrating the user experience in the Wiki section as well.
+- **Storyboards:** You can find the storyboards illustrating the user experience in the Wiki section as well.

+- **Use Case Diagram:** You can find the use case diagram illustrating the user's possible actions in the Wiki section as well.

-- **Project Plan:** Initial Trello Board can also be found in the wiki section.
+- **Project Plan:** Initial Trello Board can also be found in the Wiki section.

 ## Running the App

 This Sudoku Web App is built using Flask.
 To run the application, ensure you have Flask installed.
 You can install it using the following command: